Loryan Strant – Microsoft MVP

-However, in this era of commonplace cloud services such as Office 365, it makes virtually no difference if you are in the office or out of it – when it comes to being able to access your email.
+However, in this era of commonplace cloud services such as Microsoft 365 (formerly Office 365), it makes virtually no difference if you are in the office or out of it – when it comes to being able to access your email.

 So why do we still have the habit of setting up automatic replies that say things like “Thank you for your email.
 I am currently out of the office, attending a conference.”?